574118090/cs_paper_catcher/README.md

 - Automatically save the fetched data as a CSV file.
 - Support two tasks:
   - `catch`: Fetch papers from Google Scholar and save them as a CSV.
   - `download`: Downloads the PDF files of the papers listed in an existing CSV file.
-It creates a folder named after the CSV file and saves the PDFs of each paper in that folder.
-The CSV must contain valid links to the papers.

 ## Installation